andreedyson/next-template-starter-kit/README.md

 ```

 4. **Migrate the database**:
-Initialize your PostgreSQL database schema with Prisma:
+Initialize your PostgreSQL database schema with Prisma and ensure your PostgreSQL (or Supabase) DB is up and running:
 ```bash
 npx prisma migrate dev --name init npx prisma generate
 ```
-Ensure your PostgreSQL (or Supabase) DB is up and running.

 5. **Run the development server**:
 ```bash